numba/numba/docs/source/doc/userguide.rst

 Examples
 ========
-For get a better feel of what numba can do, see :ref:`Examples`.
+For get a better feel of what numba can do, see :ref:`Examples <examples>`.

 .. toctree::
    :maxdepth: 1